 Pickled ginger, or sushi ginger, is called gari or shin-shoga no amazu-zuki in Japanese.
 It's served with sushi or sashimi and eaten between different kinds of sushi.
 The ginger’s spiciness and sweet vinegar flavor cleanse the palate in between eating different pieces of sushi, allowing you to enjoy different kinds of fish and rolls.
-It's also great with century eggs -- a Chinese delicacy.
+It's also great with century eggs, which are a Chinese delicacy.

 You can find prepared pickled ginger in pink or white at most Asian markets but here's a simple recipe to make your own.